 As a not-for-profit organisation and registered charity, ETC has helped many organisations reduce disadvantage, generate opportunity, increase support services and/or build capacity in the communities in which we operate through local community grants.

-This year, a selection of ETC staff had the opportunity to put forward their ideas and brainstorm which organisations they wanted to receive support as part of ETC’s commitment to the community.
+In 2021 a selection of ETC staff had the opportunity to put forward their ideas and brainstorm which organisations they wanted to receive support as part of ETC’s philanthropic commitment to the community.

 “Since 2012 ETC has invested more than $1 Million into local communities and we are proud to continue this in 2021, with $475,000 allocated to organisations dedicated to supporting vulnerable people,” said ETC CEO Jenny Barnett.